How Much Does a Roofing Salesman Make?

 Some roofing companies will offer you a paycheck guarantee, usually in the form of a draw against future commissions, for your first several weeks in the business.
 You may also find a roofing company that will pay you to attend their roofing sales training sessions.
 These incentives can help sustain you as you learn the roofing business.

 Either way you look at it, you get paid for selling roofs.
-If you’re not selling, you won’t keep your salary roofing sales job for very long or you’ll go broke working as an independent contractor.
+If you’re not selling, you won’t keep a salary or a draw for very long.
+If you can’t sell, you’ll go broke working as an independent contractor.

 However, if you can sell, you’ll make money.